tanisha0605/tanisha0605/README.md

  # About Me:👩‍💻 #
-1.Currently pursuing BTech in IT at Dwarkadas J. Sanghvi College of Engineering🎓<br>
+🎓Currently pursuing BTech in IT at Dwarkadas J. Sanghvi College of Engineering<br>
-2.An aspiring IT engineer and software developer💻.<br>
+💻An aspiring IT engineer and software developer.<br>
-3.Passionate about coding and learning🔗🌐.
+🔗🌐Passionate about coding and learning.